-HoneyB Posted April 9 Report Share Posted April 9 10 foot blades. obviously you hold the key to your own answer. what depth water would you like to hold in.
+HoneyB Posted April 9, 2024 Report Posted April 9, 2024 10 foot blades. obviously you hold the key to your own answer. what depth water would you like to hold in.
 I had an 8 on my pathfinder but it would not hold in deeper water when we scalloped.
 I have a 8 on my Hewes because I usually am much shallower when I use the Redfisher.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-AJR Posted April 9 Author Report Share Posted April 9 13 minutes ago, HoneyB said: 10 foot blades. obviously you hold the key to your own answer. what depth water would you like to hold in.
+AJR Posted April 9, 2024 Author Report Posted April 9, 2024 13 minutes ago, HoneyB said: 10 foot blades. obviously you hold the key to your own answer. what depth water would you like to hold in.
 I had an 8 on my pathfinder but it would not hold in deeper water when we scalloped.
 I have a 8 on my Hewes because I usually am much shallower when I use the Redfisher.
 My only turnoff with 10’s is how high they stick up over the motor.
 Mainly fish St. Augustine creeks in shallow water but the bottom can be soft and the 8’s may not always hold.
 Any photos of a 22 trs with 10’s would be appreciated.
 Not many online with duals.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-AJR Posted April 10 Author Report Share Posted April 10 6 minutes ago, HoneyB said: no duals but that’s my 2200trs with a 10 blade That looks like steinhatchee where I spend some time as well.
+AJR Posted April 10, 2024 Author Report Posted April 10, 2024 6 minutes ago, HoneyB said: no duals but that’s my 2200trs with a 10 blade That looks like steinhatchee where I spend some time as well.
 Your boat is set up identical to mine except I have the sand color.
 The 10 doesn’t look bad on your boat at all, do you wish you had two or are you happy with one?
-Quote Link to comment Share on other sites More sharing options...
+Quote

-HoneyB Posted April 10 Report Share Posted April 10 Yep that is in Steinhatchee.
+HoneyB Posted April 10, 2024 Report Posted April 10, 2024 Yep that is in Steinhatchee.
 I fish off the back deck regularly and honesty seems I smack my engine with a jig head more that I ever have hit the power pole.
 Do I wish I had twins? hell yeah doesn't everyone. but you get used to spinning around on the pole and plan for it. if I'm fishing I use the spot lock more than letting down the pole.
-If I'm out on the flats scalloping ill be the guy facing the opposite direction of all the other boats. because they have anchors out the front. 😁 1 Quote Link to comment Share on other sites More sharing options...
+If I'm out on the flats scalloping ill be the guy facing the opposite direction of all the other boats. because they have anchors out the front. 😁 1 Quote

-AJR Posted April 10 Author Report Share Posted April 10 17 minutes ago, HoneyB said: Yep that is in Steinhatchee.
+AJR Posted April 10, 2024 Author Report Posted April 10, 2024 17 minutes ago, HoneyB said: Yep that is in Steinhatchee.
 I fish off the back deck regularly and honesty seems I smack my engine with a jig head more that I ever have hit the power pole.
 Do I wish I had twins? hell yeah doesn't everyone. but you get used to spinning around on the pole and plan for it. if I'm fishing I use the spot lock more than letting down the pole.
 If I'm out on the flats scalloping ill be the guy facing the opposite direction of all the other boats. because they have anchors out the front. 😁 😂 I like it.
 Thank you for the information.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-HoneyB Posted April 10 Report Share Posted April 10 For point of reference this is my buddy’s 23 key west bay boat.
+HoneyB Posted April 10, 2024 Report Posted April 10, 2024 For point of reference this is my buddy’s 23 key west bay boat.
 Also with a single 10 footer.
 I call his a smoke stack just because it’s black.
-2 Quote Link to comment Share on other sites More sharing options...
+2 Quote

 Recommended Posts